carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 > {: .solution}
 {: .challenge}

-The recipe provided by this Dockerfile will use Alpine Linux as the base container, add Python and the Cython library, and set a default print command.
+The recipe provided by the `Dockerfile` shown in the solution to the preceding exercise will use Alpine Linux as the base container, add Python and the Cython library, and set a default command to request Python to report its version information.

 ## Create a new Docker image

-So far, we just have a file.
-We want Docker to take this file, run the install commands inside, and then save the resulting container as a new container image.
+So far, we just have a text file named `Dockerfile` -- we do not yet have a container image.
+We want Docker to take this `Dockerfile`, run the installation commands contained within it, and then save the resulting container as a new container image.
 To do this we will use the `docker build` command.